gustafla/csm-thesis-typst-template-hy/template.typ

   )

   #set page(
-    // These were matched to the LaTeX template.
-    // I don't know why it's not a full-height A4.
     width: 210mm,
-    height: 272mm,
+    height: if (oldpagesize) {
+      // This was matched to the original LaTeX template.
+      // I don't know why it wasn't a full-height A4.
+      272mm
+    } else {
+      // Current/next LaTeX template uses a standard A4 page size:
+      297mm
+    },
   )

   #set text(